sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

  but means that one looses the history and author tracking (that's not that different from history squashing as used by many projects)

-= What is this Sage-Combinat queue madness about??? =
+= Historical: what was this Sage-Combinat queue madness about??? =

 Sage-Combinat is a software project whose mission is: "to improve the open source mathematical system Sage as an extensible toolbox for